YichengSupreme/GuideForge/README.md

 1. Copy the entire `CRISPR_target_automation` folder
 2. Update the IDT session cookie in `config.sh`
-3. Create your targets file
+3. Create your targets.txt file
-4. Run: `python run_CRISPR_target_automation.py targets.txt`
+4. Run: `run_CRISPR_target_automation.py targets.txt --scan-pam --qc`

 ## Future Notes
 - In future versions, grepping IDT cookie could be automated by fetching an anonymous session cookie via requests.get(), but for stability and reproducibility, the current version uses a user-supplied cookie.